 • Markyate GEA (Policy SA5 General Employment Area)

 16.3 The following Place Map builds on the general principles in the Vision Diagram for Markyate in the Core Strategy.
-It includes only new or amended allocations.
+It includes only new or amended allocations detailed in the Site Allocations DPD.

 17. Countryside Place Strategy